NBA Summer League 2018: Sunday Schedule, Latest Las Vegas Standings and Stats

 Isaac displayed significant progression as an improved scorer in 30 minutes of action.
 He averaged 5.4 points in 19.9 minutes through 27 contests as a rookie.
 A foot sprain and an ankle injury limited his impact during the 2017-18 campaign.

 Bamba made one of two three-point attempts against the Nets.
-It's noteworthy considering the perceived upside in his offensive arsenal.
+That's noteworthy considering the perceived upside in his offensive arsenal.
 We already know about the 7-footer's potential to develop into an elite shot-blocker.
 The Texas product's ability to score would significantly elevate his career outlook.

-Together, Bamba (7'10" wingspan) and Isaac (7'1" wingspan) could provide major issues for opponents due to their length on the defensive end.
-The Magic potentially have key components to a revitalized roster.
-We'll see the duo in action against the Grizzlies Sunday.
+Together, Bamba (7'10" wingspan) and Isaac (7'1" wingspan) could provide major issues for opponents because of their length on the defensive end.
+The Magic could have key components to a revitalized roster.
+We'll see the duo in action against the Grizzlies on Sunday.

 Report: Booker, Suns Agree to $158M Max Extension